SIC-POVMs from Stark units: Prime dimensions n^2+3: Introduction

 Thus, let $d=n^2 +3 = p$ and define two vectors: an un-normalized fiducial vector

 all of whose components belong to the SIC field, and the SIC fiducial vector properly speaking which is the unit vector

 The overall phase of the vector $\Psi$ is arbitrary, but it is required that the $x_j$ together with the absolute value squared $|N|^2$ belong to the SIC field.
 Because of the symmetries referred to above, the number of independent components, not counting $x_0$, is expected to be $(d-1)/3\ell$.
+(Note that we use the convention that the denominator in this expression is $3\ell$.)
 We now state three conjectures, and comment on them afterwards:

 \begin{conjecture} [\textbf{Almost flat fiducial}] In each dimension in the sequence there exists an un-normalized SIC fiducial $\hat{\Psi}$ for which